Afnan-Sultan/RNA-seq-Analysis/README.md

 This project is about analyzing different libraries of RNA-seq data and deriving differences between them using different pipelines.
-The purpose of this project is done by following the usual RNA-seq data analysis.
+The purpose of this project is done by following the usual RNA-seq data analysis steps.
   - obtain the reads
   - apply quality control
   - map to reference